iamlitt/Litgets/README.md

 # Litjets

-This is my own realization of declarative approach of realiation UI in iOS
+This is my own realization of declarative approach of realization UI in iOS